-- Develop active assignments for teens and their parents that correct the common cognitive traps that bolster both anxiety and depression.
+- Design active assignments for teens and their parents that correct the common cognitive traps that bolster both anxiety and depression.

 - Explain the common cognitive and behavioral overlaps between anxiety and depression.

-- Recognize avoidant and safety behaviors that strengthen anxiety and depression.
+- Identify avoidant and safety behaviors that strengthen anxiety and depression.